nicolemne/warcraft-mogs/README.md

 ## Design

-👩🏻‍💻 View an example of a completed design section [here](https://github.com/kera-cudmore/earth-day-hackathon-2022#Design)

 ### Colour Scheme

-The purple colours and aestethic has been generated from the header image.
+The purple colours and aesthetic has been generated from the header image.

 ![Purple](media/images/purple-colour.png)

-The purple colours and aestethic has been generated from the background image.
+The purple colours and aesthetic has been generated from the background image.

 ![Green](media/images/green-colour.png)

 ### Typography

-All fonts used were already pre-installed with the Bootstrap theme I have chose for this project;
+All fonts used were already pre-installed with the Bootstrap theme I have chosen for this project;
 - [Bootstrap Clean Blog](https://startbootstrap.com/theme/clean-blog)

 ### Imagery

 All images are screenshots taken from World of Warcraft content: Copyright ©2004 Blizzard Entertainment, Inc. All rights reserved.
 World of Warcraft, Warcraft and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.

-The header and background image is screenshots taken from in game World of Warcraft.
+The header and background image are screenshots taken from in-game World of Warcraft.
 It is consistent throughout all pages.

 Header